awsdocs/amazon-ec2-user-guide/doc_source/ebs-creating-snapshot.md

 ## Create a multi\-volume snapshot<a name="ebs-create-snapshots"></a>

+When you create a multi\-volume snapshot set from an instance, you can choose whether to copy the tags from the source volume to the corresponding snapshot\.
+You can specify whether to create a snapshot of the root volume\.
+You can also specify whether to create snapshots of all the data \(non\-root\) volumes that are attached to the instance, or whether to create snapshots of a subset of those volumes\.

+**Considerations**
++ Multi\-volume snapshots support up to 40 EBS volumes for each instance\.

 To create a snapshot from the volumes of an instance, use one of the following methods\.

 ------